 Children grow up quickly.
 It may seem like only yesterday that you gave birth to your baby, and now she’s becoming a toddler.
-Throw her a birthday party, but keep in mind that toddlers are different from older children.
+Here are 2-Year-Old Birthday party ideas, but keep in mind that toddlers are different from older children.
 Keep the party small and simple so that your 2-year-old doesn’t feel overwhelmed by all the guests and activities.

 Plan the party during a time when your toddler would normally be awake.
 You do not want to throw off her nap schedule, even for a special occasion.
 Schedule the party either right after her nap, so that she is bright-eyed and awake for it, or right before her nap time, so that she will be tired and ready to go to sleep.
 A 2-year-old’s party does not have last all afternoon.
 Plan on a party that is no longer than an hour or two.